 How to get a good lease dealBack to 'Expert guides'

-So, what is the best way to make sure you get the best prices?
-We’ve taken a closer look.
+What is the best way to make sure you get the best prices?
+Here’s some pointers.

 Follow the deal, fast